-Art and Photography of Cigarette Smoking
+Art of Photography of Cigarette Smoking

 An Advert in Toronto Newspaper 1977